Dergel0806/LinearAlgebraInR/LeastSquares/README.md

 # Least Squares

 ## Football
-Now that football season is upon us, let’s put Linear Algebra to good use
+Now that football season is upon us, let’s put Linear Algebra to good use!

 ## Mileage